 These trails are pet-friendly and offer parking, picnic shelters, and restrooms.

 The Grandma Gatewood Trail is six miles long.
-A return hike to your car will make this a total of 12 miles.
+A return hike to your car will bring the total to 12 miles.
 The Grandma Gatewood Trail has been designated a part of the Buckeye Trail.

 A beautiful waterfall hike is to Cedar Falls.
 The trail is relatively easy, which increases its popularity.
-Narrow passageways can make this out-and-back trail a little challenging, especially during peak season, as more hikers try to navigate these problematic areas.
+Narrow passageways and uneven terrain can make this out-and-back trail a little challenging, especially during peak season, when more hikers try to navigate these challenging sections.

 The waterfalls are beautiful, with the flow varying depending on recent rainfall.
-During winter months, the trail does get icy so use caution.
+During the winter months, the trail does get icy, so use caution.
 Cedar Falls is a pet-friendly trail, so long as dogs are on a leash.

-The Cedar Falls Trails is a 1/2 relatively easy mile trail, except for having to climb some rocks and a few narrow passageways.
-There are restrooms and picnic areas located near the parking lot.
+The Cedar Falls Trails is a relatively easy half-mile trail, except for a few narrow passageways and some rock climbing.
+Restrooms and picnic areas are located near the parking lot.

 Don’t miss out on this lovely waterfall during your visit to Cedar Falls.
 This seasonal waterfall can be found behind a large boulder, making it “hidden.”
 It is only 50 yards from Cedar Falls.

 Located no more than 50 yards from Cedar Falls, Hidden Falls is a nice bonus while visiting that waterfall.
 The somewhat seasonal waterfall is tucked away behind a large boulder, making it “hidden” from view.
 You can find the waterfall by venturing on the well-traveled dirt path by a marked tree stump.
-Visit after a period of rain or in the spring for a beautiful hidden waterfall.
+Visit after a rainstorm or in spring for a beautiful hidden waterfall.

 Deemed the highest waterfall in Hocking Hills, Big Spring Hollow Falls can be tricky to access.
 The trailhead is located on Big Pine Road and east of Route 374.
 A pull-off is located on the south side of the road.
 There is a path for the trailhead and a trail for the rappelling area!
 Ensure you are on the correct way.